Datang Youxia Zhuan: Plot summary

 The novel is set in eighth-century China during the reign of Emperor Xuanzong of the Tang dynasty.
-Corruption plagues the Tang government, while the military governor An Lushan secretly prepares for a rebellion.
+The Tang government weakens under corruption and nepotism, while the military governor An Lushan secretly prepares for a rebellion.

-Meanwhile, a power struggle takes place between two outlaw leaders, Dou Lingkan and Wang Botong, who are vying for the position of chief of the wulin.
-Dou Lingkan and his brothers are supported by the renowned swordsman Duan Guizhang, while Wang Botong has formed a covert alliance with An Lushan and sent his children to be trained by martial arts experts.
+Meanwhile, a power struggle takes place in the wulin between two outlaw leaders, Dou Lingkan and Wang Botong, who are vying for the position of chief of the wulin.
+Dou Lingkan and his brothers are supported by the renowned swordsman Duan Guizhang, while Wang Botong has formed a covert alliance with An Lushan and sent his children to be trained by top-tier martial artists.

 Tie Mole, the protagonist, is Dou Lingkan's godson.
 At one point, An Lushan's men kidnap Duan Guizhang's son to force Duan Guizhang to stay out of the conflict.
 The Dou clan is ultimately destroyed by the Wangs, with the Dou brothers meeting their ends at the hands of Wang Botong's daughter, Wang Yanyu.
 Tie Mole and Duan Guizhang survive with the help of Nan Jiyun and others, and vow to avenge the Dous.

 Seven years later, Tie Mole completes his training in swordsmanship under a reclusive master and returns to the wulin.
 With his allies' help, he exposes Wang Botong's connections to An Lushan and destroys the Wangs' base.
-At one point, he is recruited by Guo Ziyi to serve as a bodyguard to Emperor Xuanzong, but is forced to leave when the emperor blames him for Consort Yang's death and tries to poison him.
+At one point, he is recruited by the Tang general Guo Ziyi to serve as a bodyguard to Emperor Xuanzong, but is forced to leave when the emperor blames him for Consort Yang's death and tries to poison him.

-In the finale, Tie Mole and his allies join Tang forces in fighting the rebels at the Siege of Suiyang.
+In the finale, Tie Mole and his allies join Tang forces in fighting An Lushan's rebels at the Siege of Suiyang.
 Many of them, including Duan Guizhang and Nan Jiyun, fall in battle, leaving Tie Mole and the next generation of heroes to continue their legacy.